How To Segment Audiences: A B2B Marketer’s Guide

 Intent data is a great way to target accounts that are in the market for your product but haven't made their way to your website yet.
 Creating an intent-based audience ensures that your team is covering all of its bases.

-Some forms of intent data are more actionable than others.
-The ZoomInfo platform, for example, features Scoops — a combination of aggregated news updates pulled from public sources and proprietary insights gleaned from our continual surveys of industry professionals.
+Not all intent signals connect to verified buying committee members.
+ZoomInfo's Guided Intent identifies topics historically correlated with deal success rather than requiring manual topic selection.
+The ZoomInfo platform also features Scoops, a combination of aggregated news updates pulled from public sources and proprietary insights gleaned from continual surveys of industry professionals.
 Scoops can surface relevant data points like new investment rounds, changes in leadership, and even plans for the coming quarter or satisfaction with current vendors.
+Connected to the GTM Context Graph reasoning layer, Scoops signals become part of the broader account intelligence picture, helping your team understand not just what is happening at an account but why it matters right now.

 These events can give your marketing and sales teams a deeper level of insight into what's top of mind at key accounts, allowing them to craft more relevant messaging and target decision-makers at the right time.